 - Make sure the price, item description, et cetera, match what it should be.

-And then finally you should of course make sure your customer gets what they should
+And then finally you should of course make sure your customer gets what they paid for 🙂

 You can read more about PayPal Instant Payment Notifications in their IPN Guide.

-I also put together an IPN handler class you can use pretty much out of the box.
-The sample uses it, and it’s very simple.
+The sample uses an IPN handler class I put together, that should be usable pretty much out of the box.
 Just extend the class, override the

 process method and do what you need.
-Below is a simple example.
+Below is the simple sample which just appends the incoming messages to a file.

 class My_Ipn_Handler extends IPN_Handler